priangshuxyz/LC-GFG/Recursions/ImplementPow.md

 ```

 <p>Using Inbuilt Functions - O(log e) Time and O(1) Space
-The idea is to use inbuilt functions provided by various languages to calculate b^e.
+<br>The idea is to use inbuilt functions provided by various languages to calculate b^e.
 Like in C++, pow(b, e) can be used to calculate b^e.
 Similarly, in Python, the exact same function can be used, or the **operator can be used to find the power.</p>

 ```cpp